 The bone house has an unusual collection of over 600 artistically painted skulls and even more bones.
 Most of the skulls were painted in the 18th century, but a few of them are from the 20th century.

 Every skull was decorated with inscriptions and paint by the deceased family members.
 Depending on their relationship, the skulls were painted with names, leafs or initials.

-At the top, I first went to the large patio hanging 360 meters above Hallstatt.
-There’s such a beautiful view from the top that even if I weren’t going to the salt mine, I’d go here for the view!
+At the top, there’s a large patio hanging 360 meters above the town and Lake Hallstatt – this is the Hallstatt skywalk.
+There’s such an impressive mountain scenery from the top that even if you’re not visiting the salt mine, you should go there for the view!

-I then went to the salt mine where miners once did their heavy labour.
-In the mine was a salt lake and the finding place of the Mann in Salz (the man in salt); a well-preserved corpse of a man discovered in 1734 by miners.
+Close by is the salt mine where miners once did their heavy labour.
+In the mine is a salt lake and the finding place of the Mann in Salz (the man in salt); a well-preserved corpse of a man discovered in 1734 by miners.

 I liked the idea of visiting the world’s oldest salt mine, but the tour itself mostly consisted of videos and explanations.
 It seemed a super fun attraction for kids, but I wouldn’t necessarily recommend it to fellow travelers – unless you’re bringing the whole family or are very interested in salt mine history.
 For me personally, it was too much of a kids attraction.

 Your one day in Hallstatt is almost up.
 But if you have time, I suggest taking a boat trip on Lake Hallstatt (Hallstätter See).
 I was lucky to see Hallstatt from the lake when I arrived by ferry and it’s really beautiful!